Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic01/videolecture01.md

 # Videolecture 1.
 Pandas & Data Analysis

-In the 1st lecture, we get used to Pandas to perform preliminary data analysis.
+In the 1st lecturesf, we get used to Pandas to perform preliminary data analysis.

 <div align="center">